ministryofjustice/moj-frontend/docs/accessibility.md

 Does not apply

-## What we’re doing to improve accessibility

-We are aware of some accessibility issues and are making plans to fix these issues.
-We will monitor the accessibility of this website on an ongoing basis and plan to fix any accessibility issues reported to us.

 ## Preparation of this accessibility statement

-This statement was prepared on 16th August 2022.
-It was last reviewed on 16th August 2022.
+This statement was prepared on 16 August 2022.
+It was last reviewed on 21 November 2025.

-This platform was last tested on 23rd June 2022.
-The test was carried out in-house by the Accessibility team.
+This website was last tested on 14 July 2025 against the WCAG 2.2 AA standard.

+The test was carried out by the MOJ Accessibility team.
+The most viewed pages were tested using automated testing tools by our website team.
+A further audit of the website was carried out to the WCAG 2.2 AA standard.
-In addition, The Digital Accessibility Centre (DAC) carried out a full WCAG 2.1 AA level audit on all featured components and patterns contained by the Design System.
-It included extensive testing by users with a wide range of disabilities.
-This audit was performed on 30th April 2021.
-It highlighted a number of non-compliance issues, some of which have been addressed since.